-Playboy: There are, of course, countless specific environmental battles under way around the country, but is there an over-all issue that you feel is most important?
+DS: There are, of course, countless specific environmental battles under way around the country, but is there an over-all issue that you feel is most important?

-Adams: There is an over-all issue: If you have the proper definition of environmentalism and understand that, then all of the problems can be related to that.
+ADAMS: There is an over-all issue: If you have the proper definition of environmentalism and understand that, then all of the problems can be related to that.
 We must acknowledge that the environment is deteriorating.
 If we do not preserve it now, it will be too late.
 We must understand that this is not merely an aesthetic question but one that will effect our lives and the lives of our children.

-Playboy: What is the most critical fight now?
+DS: What is the most critical fight now?

-Adams: To save the entire environment: wilderness protection, proper use of parks, breakdown of Federal operation of the parks in favor of private interests, acquiring new park and wilderness land, unrestrained oil drilling and mining on land and offshore, etc. First on the list now is that all the wilderness areas must be protected.
+ADAMS: To save the entire environment: wilderness protection, proper use of parks, breakdown of Federal operation of the parks in favor of private interests, acquiring new park and wilderness land, unrestrained oil drilling and mining on land and offshore, etc. First on the list now is that all the wilderness areas must be protected.
 It is very important.
 With the current Administration, they are gravely threatened.
 It means that the small inroads this country has made in protecting some areas, both for scenic beauty and for invaluable resources, are threatened.